masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/data-tables/en-US.md

 ### Props

+#### ValueExpression {released-on=v1.11.0}

+The `DataTableHeader<TItem>.ValueExpression` property allows you to specify an expression to get the value of the data table.
+This is useful when working with complex objects in your data table.

+<masa-example file="Examples.components.data_tables.ValueExpression"></masa-example>

 #### Cell ellipsis {released-on=v1.5.0}

 Setting the `Width` property on a cell and enabling the `Ellipsis` property will show an ellipsis when the cell content overflows.